 - The year of the underlying data set is 2008.
-No adjustments are made for changes in employment or the demographic characteristics of the population in 2007, 2009 or 2010. - 2008 incomes are adjusted to their average values in 2007, 2009 and 2010.
-However, although every effort is made to use detailed uprating factors, the exact distribution of incomes in 2007, 2009 and 2010 cannot be reproduced - Several variables in the under-lying dataset that enter the micro-simulation model are the result of a disaggregation.
+No adjustments are made for changes in employment or the demographic characteristics of the population in 2007, 2009, 2010, 2011 or 2012. - 2008 incomes are adjusted to their average values in 2007, 2009, 2010, 2011 and 2012.
+However, although every effort is made to use detailed uprating factors, the exact distribution of incomes in 2007, 2009, 2010, 2011 and 2012cannot be reproduced - Due to lack of information on average incomes in 2012, 2012 incomes are updated by using average income component increases between 2008 and 2011 couples with the change in the Consumer Price Index between 2011 and 2012 - Several variables in the under-lying dataset that enter the micro-simulation model are the result of a disaggregation.
 The disaggregation is generally based on benefit rules and other external information.
 However, significant error is likely to persist. - Several means-tested benefits are oversimulated.
-This is due to the inability to accurately replicate some eligibility conditions (asset test), use of current year instead of previous year's incomes in the simulation of the income test and very likely non-take up.

-- Social insurance contributions for the self-employed are seriously over-simulated.
-Possibly this is an indicator of pervasive tax evasion among the self-employed. - Several very small benefits-means-tested or contingency based (such as for example leprosy assistance or milk grant) are ignored in the simulation. - The average wage in the EUROMOD dataset is higher than the one reported in external data. - Severe poverty is under-simulated whereas moderate and near poverty is over-simulated possibly due to the over-simulation of means-tested benefits.
+This is due to the inability to accurately replicate some eligibility conditions (asset test), use of current year instead of previous year's incomes in the simulation of the income test and very likely non-take up. - Social insurance contributions for the self-employed are seriously over-simulated.
+Possibly this is an indicator of pervasive tax evasion among the self-employed. - Several very small benefits-means-tested or contingency based (such as for example leprosy assistance or milk grant) are ignored in the simulation. - Severe poverty is under-simulated whereas moderate and near poverty is over-simulated possibly due to the over-simulation of means-tested benefits.